jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 ==What are Network 'Hops'?==

 - A 'hop' refers to the interconnection between 1 physical device and another on a network.
 At each 'hop' a frame of data will move from 1 physical device to another (e.g., from a cable to a router, or from a router to wireless signal).
+- a 'hop' is a 'journey between nodes' (e.g., routers) on the network

 ---

 23